-- any alleged breach by the accused of any other protective condition or order that has been the subject of a prosecution. - On becoming aware of any such alleged breach, the judicial officer or (3) authorised officer shall give each person for whose protection a protective condition or order referred to in subclause (2) was imposed or made (a "relevant person") a reasonable opportunity to give evidence by affidavit on matters relating to that protective condition or order. - The judicial officer or authorised officer shall in making any decision (4) for the purposes of clause 3A(1)(c) - give due weight to - (i) any evidence given under subclause (3); - (ii) any adverse effect that a grant of bail to the accused would have on a relevant person; and - (iii) any difficulty that a relevant person might have in proving any future breach of a protective condition or order: - consider whether it would be appropriate to refuse bail and (b) make a hospital order under section 5 of the Criminal Law (Mentally Impaired Accused) Act 1996; - in the case of a condition imposed for a purpose mentioned in (c) clause 2(2)(c) or (d) of Part D, treat any alleged breach of the condition as a serious matter even if the conduct alleged to amount to the breach in itself appears to be trivial; and - consider whether any alleged breach of a protective condition (d) or order that has occurred shows that the purpose of the condition or order has not been achieved and that the accused should be kept in custody. - (5) The provisions of this clause do not limit the matters that the judicial officer or authorised officer may take into account for the purposes of clause 3A(1)(c). - (6) In this clause -
+- (b) any alleged breach by the accused of the protective condition or order that has not been so proved, including an allegation that has not been the subject of a prosecution or any other communication to any relevant official; or - (c) any alleged breach by the accused of any other protective condition or order that has been the subject of a prosecution. - (3) On becoming aware of any such alleged breach, the judicial officer or authorised officer shall give each person for whose protection a protective condition or order referred to in subclause (2) was imposed or made (a "relevant person") a reasonable opportunity to give evidence by affidavit on matters relating to that protective condition or order. - (4) The judicial officer or authorised officer shall in making any decision for the purposes of clause 3A(1)(c) - (a) give due weight to - (i) any evidence given under subclause (3); - (ii) any adverse effect that a grant of bail to the accused would have on a relevant person; and - (iii) any difficulty that a relevant person might have in proving any future breach of a protective condition or order; - (b) consider whether it would be appropriate to refuse bail and make a hospital order under section 5 of the Criminal Law (Mentally Impaired Accused) Act 1996; - (c) in the case of a condition imposed for a purpose mentioned in clause 2(2)(c) or (d) of Part D, treat any alleged breach of the condition as a serious matter even if the conduct alleged to amount to the breach in itself appears to be trivial; and - (d) consider whether any alleged breach of a protective condition or order that has occurred shows that the purpose of the condition or order has not been achieved and that the accused should be kept in custody. - (5) The provisions of this clause do not limit the matters that the judicial officer or authorised officer may take into account for the purposes of clause 3A(1)(c).

-"protective condition or order" means -
+(6) In this clause -

-a condition imposed for a purpose mentioned in clause 2(2)(c) or (d) of Part D;
+protective condition or order means -

-- (b) a violence restraining order or a police order under the Restraining Orders Act 1997; or - (c) a Part VII order under the Justices Act 1902 - - (i) that under section 86 of the Restraining OrdersAct 1997 is taken to be a misconduct restraining order under that Act; and - (ii) that shows on the face of the order that the causing or threatening of personal injury by the accused was a ground for the making of the order.
+- (a) a condition imposed for a purpose mentioned in clause 2(2)(c) or (d) of Part D; - (b) a violence restraining order or a police order under the Restraining Orders Act 1997; or - (c) a Part VII order under the Justices Act 1902 23- - (i) that under section 86 of the Restraining OrdersAct 1997 is taken to be a misconduct restraining order under that Act; and - (ii) that shows on the face of the order that the causing or threatening of personal injury by the accused was a ground for the making of the order.